swift-serverless/aws-lambda-swift-sprinter/README.md

 # Lambda Deployment Workflow

-The folowing tutorial describes how to deploy the lambda in your AWS account from the command line using [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) through the `Makefile`.
+The following tutorial describes how to deploy the lambda in your AWS account from the command line using [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) through the `Makefile`.

 The goal of the deployment is to create and configure a lambda with `lambda.zip` and the layer with `swift-lambda-runtime.zip`.